ibm-cloud-architecture/refarch-eda/docs/kafka/consumers.md

 But the complexity comes from the offset management and multithreading needs.
 So the following important considerations need to be addressed while implementing a consumer:

-## Assess number of consumer needed
+## Assess number of consumers needed

 The KafkaConsumer is not thread safe so it is recommended to run in a unique thread.
 But if needed you can implement a multi-threads solution, but as each thread will open a TCP connection to the Kafka broker, be sure to close the connection to avoid memory leak.
 The alternate is to start n processus.